 The novel coronavirus, which causes the respiratory illness COVID-19, is disrupting our lives, threatening to overwhelm our healthcare networks, and is killing at a rate about ten times greater than the annual flu.
 The virus is spread from person to person, mostly when someone touches a contaminated surface and then touches their face.
-Face masks are not useful for avoiding COVID-19 and should not be bought to make sure there are enough for hospitals.
+Face coverings have been found essential for avoiding COVID-19.
 It can take up to 14 days after exposure for a person to show symptoms, which can include fever, cough, and shortness of breath.
 In the United States, a large portion of hospital patients with COVID-19 are 20-54 years of age, but the risk of death is higher for people with pre-existing health conditions, particularly the elderly.
 Due to insufficient testing, we do not know how many people currently have COVID-19, but it is likely much more common than the official numbers.

 We need to come together as a community to combat this disease and save as many lives as we can.
 The best way you can do that is to follow the advice of medical professionals and the Centers for Disease Control and Prevention (CDC).
 Please find more information below.